 Can puppies see when their eyes open?

-Puppies can see only blurry things at the initial stage as they open the eyes in between 10-14 days.
+Puppies can see only blurry things at the initial stage as they open their eyes between 10-14 days.
 They are capable of identifying movement and shapes at this time though not precisely or accurately.
-The puppy eyes are open but those are still immature.
+The puppy eyes are open but they are still immature.

-Eye opening merely indicates that they have effectively put their blind stage behind.
+Eye opening merely indicates that they have effectively put their blind stage behind them.
 You can notice a blueish-grey color on the top section of their eyes during this period.
 In short, they have very limited vision.

 The reason behind this late physical progress:

-No fitness equals to no meals.
-So, female dogs experience a short gestation period extending between 58-63 days.
-They deliver less grown babies.
-Because it relieves them from heavy burden of full growth inside the womb which would negatively impact their search for food.
+Because it relieves them from the heavy burden of full growth inside the womb which would negatively impact their search for food.
 They will be unable to keep pace with the herd.
-As they must chase a prey, this premature birth helps keep alive the female members.
+As they must chase prey, this premature birth helps keep alive the female members.

 How can you take care of his closed eyes?